prasadtalasila/IRCLogParser/README.md

 - **findResponseTime** - finds the response time of a message i.e. the best guess for the time at which one can expect a reply for his/her message.
 - **findConvLength_ConvRefreshTime** - Calculates the conversation length that is the length of time for which two users communicate i.e. if a message is not replied to within RT, then it is considered as a part of another conversation.This function also calculates the conversation refresh time.
 For a pair of users, this is the time when one conversation ends and another one starts.
 - **createGephiTimelapseCSV** - Produces node and edge csv files that contain information relevant for creating a timelapse of user interactions on Gephi.
 Most importantly, these csv files contain the node/edge appear and disappear times and can easily be imported into Gephi.
 - **implementWithIgraphs** - This performs various tasks utilizing the python-igraphs library.
-Tasks include producing graphs, writing to pajek, community detection, calculating modularity,rescaling edge width, assigning graph attributes such as color etc.
+Tasks include producing graphs, writing to pajek, obtaining adjacency matrix, community detection, calculating modularity,rescaling edge width, assigning graph attributes such as color etc.

 `TestingScript.py` demonstrates the use of these funtions.